dfki-ric-underactuated-lab/mini-cheetah-tmotor-python-can/README.md

 # Python Motor Driver for Mini Cheetah Actuator: T-Motor AK80-6

-This driver was developed at Robotics Innovation Center at DFKI GmbH, Bremen.
+This driver was developed at the Underactuated Lab in Robotics Innovation Center at DFKI GmbH, Bremen.

 It assumes the use of a CAN to USB adapter (such as PEAK System's PCAN-USB or ESD's CAN-USB/2) connected to a linux (tested on Ubuntu) computer.
 The SocketCAN inteface is used, thus allowing the use of Python Socket library.